 Quarterly, the Bank generally repurchases a portion of members' excess capital stock.
 Excess capital stock is defined as the amount of stock held by a member (or former member) in excess of that institution's minimum investment requirement.
 The portion of members' excess capital stock subject to repurchase is known as surplus stock.
-For the repurchase that occurred during the three months ended March 31, 2020, surplus stock was defined as the amount of stock held by a member shareholder in excess of 125 percent of the shareholder's minimum investment requirement.
-For that repurchase, which occurred on March 27, 2020, a shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less; (2) the shareholder elected to opt-out of the repurchase; or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
-On March 27, 2020, the Bank repurchased surplus stock totaling \$139.1 million, none of which was classified as mandatorily redeemable capital stock at that date.
+For the repurchases that occurred during the six months ended June 30, 2020, surplus stock was defined as the amount of stock held by a member shareholder in excess of 125 percent of the shareholder's minimum investment requirement.
+For those repurchases, which occurred on March 27, 2020 and June 26, 2020, a shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less; (2) the shareholder elected to opt-out of the repurchase; or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
+On March 27, 2020 and June 26, 2020, the Bank repurchased surplus stock totaling \$139.1 million and \$184.4 million, none of which was classified as mandatorily redeemable capital stock at those dates.

-On March 27, 2020, the Bank also repurchased all excess stock held by non-member shareholders as of that date.
-This excess stock, all of which was classified as mandatorily redeemable capital stock at that date, totaled \$2,600.
+On March 27, 2020 and June 26, 2020, the Bank also repurchased all excess stock held by non-member shareholders as of those dates.
+This excess stock, all of which was classified as mandatorily redeemable capital stock at those dates, totaled \$2,600 and \$2,800.

-At March 31, 2020, the Bank's excess stock totaled \$475.8 million, which represented 0.57 percent of the Bank's total assets as of that date.
+At June 30, 2020, the Bank's excess stock totaled \$594.2 million, which represented 0.79 percent of the Bank's total assets as of that date.

-During the three months ended March 31, 2020, the Bank's retained earnings increased by \$34 million, from \$1.233 billion to \$1.267 billion.
-During this same period, the Bank paid dividends on capital stock totaling \$15.0 million, which represented a weighted average annualized dividend rate of 2.38 percent.
+During the six months ended June 30, 2020, the Bank's retained earnings increased by \$106 million, from \$1.233 billion to \$1.339 billion.
+During this same period, the Bank paid dividends on capital stock totaling \$27.4 million, which represented a weighted average annualized dividend rate of 2.19 percent.
 The Bank's first quarter dividends on Class B-1 Stock and Class B-2 Stock were paid at annualized rates of 1.79 percent (a rate equal to average one-month LIBOR for the fourth quarter of 2019) and 2.79 percent (a rate equal to average one-month LIBOR for the fourth quarter of 2019 plus 1.0 percent), respectively.
 The first quarter dividends, which were applied to average Class B-1 Stock and average Class B-2 Stock held during the period from October 1, 2019 through December 31, 2019, were paid on March 30, 2020.
+The Bank's second quarter dividends on Class B-1 Stock and Class B-2 Stock were paid at annualized rates of 1.40 percent (a rate equal to average one-month LIBOR for the first quarter of 2020) and 2.40 percent (a rate equal to average one-month LIBOR for the first quarter of 2020 plus 1.0 percent), respectively.
+The second quarter dividends, which were applied to average Class B-1 Stock and average Class B-2 Stock held during the period from January 1, 2020 through March 31, 2020, were paid on June 29, 2020.